How To Make A Good Revenue And Profit Margin For Your Small Business 💸

 Accept online payments, credit cards, and other alternative payment channels.
 Did you know that 65% of customers shop elsewhere when a business has no online or credit card payment option?

 Finally, offer and accept pre-orders for a product before its official release as this creates an exclusivity culture for customers.
 Most elite shoppers relish getting their hands on a product that isn’t widely available to the public yet.
-Their feedback can also shape future product improvements and upgrade.
+Their feedback can also shape future product improvements and upgrades.